raspberrypilearning/non-player-characters/en/step_2.md

 This creates a new Scene file in the Projects Window.
 Scenes in a project can share Assets including Scripts.

-Your project now contains two scenes but you will only work on one scene at a time.
+Your project now contains three scenes but you will only work on one scene at a time.

 --- /task ---